Luxury Dog Airline Bark Air Is Expanding Their Route Options · Kinship

 Photo Courtesy of BARK Air

-When BARK Air — the world’s first airline designed to pamper traveling dogs — was announced back in April, the dreamy concept came with a couple of caveats.
+When BARK Air — the world’s first airline designed to pamper traveling dogs — was announced back in April of 2024, the dreamy concept came with a couple of caveats.
 First, the price: Tickets are thousands of dollars.
-Second, the route options: BARK Air only provided flights from New York to Los Angeles or London.
-The website claimed that they would add more routes down the line (which would allow them to eventually lower their cost), and now, that promise is coming to fruition.
+Second, the route options: At its inception, BARK Air only provided flights from New York to Los Angeles or London.
+But all good things come to those who wait; BARK Air has expanded their route options to include a handful of exciting new travel possibilities. (…We’ll get to the ticket prices later.)

-In the meantime, especially spoiled pups can travel around the U.S., or to Paris and London, on luxury flights especially designed for their comfort.
-Each BARK Air flight comes equipped with dog-focused amenities like calming treats and noise-canceling headphones; plus, flight attendants and vet techs are on board to keep an eye on each pup’s needs.
+That said, if you’ve got the cash and an adventurous pup, BARK Air may be just what the doctor ordered.
+Each flight is specially designed for a dog’s comfort, equipped with dog-focused amenities like calming treats and noise-canceling headphones.
+Plus, flight attendants and vet techs are on board to keep an eye on each pup’s needs.

 Sio Hornbuckle